-The J. & E. Riggin is a beautiful old two-masted schooner that has been rebuilt to accommodate 24 passengers and 6 crew.
-She is 89′ long on deck, 120′ overall, 23′ wide and draws 7′ with her centerboard up.
+The well-loved J. & E. Riggin is a beautiful, historic, two-masted schooner that has been rebuilt to accommodate guests on overnight adventures.
 She was built in 1927 as an oyster dredger for Charles Riggin in Dorchester, New Jersey and is one of a very few vessels of this kind that still sail today.
 Her name, J. & E., comes from the names of Mr. Riggin’s two sons, Jacob and Edward.
-This windjammer has enjoyed the reputation of being able and fast and lays claim to having won the only official oyster schooner race ever held in 1929 on the Delaware Bay.
-After being rebuilt and rerigged as a passenger vessel, the Riggin has sailed Penobscot Bay since 1977.
-She was designated a National Historic Monument in 1991.
+This special windjammer has enjoyed the reputation of being able and fast and lays claim to having won the only official oyster schooner race ever held in 1929 on the Delaware Bay.
+After being rebuilt and re-rigged as a passenger vessel, the Riggin has sailed Penobscot Bay since 1977.
+She was designated a National Historic Landmark in 1991.

-The Riggin’s eleven cabins are cozy yet comfortable as on any boat.
-With seven cabins that have two twin beds, two cabins with three twins, and two cabins with a double bed, each features a number of wonderful touches including homemade quilts and soaps.
-Each cabin has a sink with cold running water, and overheard and reading light over each berth, and fresh sheets, warm blankets, pillows, and towels.
-Every cabin also has a porthole that provides light and can be opened for fresh air and ventilation.
-Our toilets (“heads”) are clean and well ventilated and are located above deck.
-If you wish to rinse the salty sea air from your tresses, you’ll be happy to know we have a hot freshwater shower, which is also on deck.
+The Riggin’s eleven cabins are cozy yet comfortable.
+Each cabin has a sink with cold running water, overhead and reading light next to each berth, and a usb port.
+Your cabins are made when you arrive with fresh sheets, warm blankets,quilts, pillows, and towels.
+Every private cabin also has a window that provides light and can be opened for fresh air and ventilation.
+Our toilets (“heads”) are cleaned three times a day, well-ventilated, and are located above deck.
+If you wish to rinse the salty sea air from your tresses, you’ll be happy to know we have a hot freshwater shower available as well.
 We find that most of our passengers, actually spend very little time in their cabin — why would you when it’s so gorgeous outside?

 ” …a cruise on the Riggin is just a pleasant way to spend five days with good food and no pressing responsibility.
 You have maintained a delightful low-key and uncomplicated loving atmosphere…you make it easy for your passengers to stop fluttering long enough to touch earth.”